 20. Patio Light Covers

 This would be so much fun to do as a family project.
 Make the patio light covers and then sit and admire them.
-Go to Family Crafts for the instructions.
+Go to Family Unity Network for the instructions.

 21. Terra Cotta Garden Turtle

 Your backyard could use more than one of these cute turtles.
 Go to Favecrafts for the directions.

 What a great recycling craft.
 The boys especially will enjoy doing this project.
 Find the instructions at Embellishmentskids.com.

 Don't be surprised if you find that the boys will want to add bugs to their bracelet.
 This cute idea and the directions are found at Kid World Citizen.

 You'll recall all the fun of summer when you use this twig trivet.
 You'll find the directions at Lifestyle How Stuff Works.